Modern Slavery and Human Trafficking Statement

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our procedures reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 Glasgow Clyde College have embedded sustainable procurement practice throughout its Procurement Procedures, to which we are committed.

-APUC (Advanced Procurement for Universities and Colleges) Limited is the procurement centre of expertise for all of Scotland universities and colleges.
-APUC exploit opportunities for collaborative procurement.
+APUC (Advanced Procurement for Universities and Colleges) Limited is the procurement centre of expertise for all of Scotland's universities and colleges.
+APUC pursue opportunities for collaborative procurement.
 Collaborative tenders are led or jointly managed by APUC on behalf of institutions by working with other purchasing consortia across the UK where it adds value by doing so.
 Glasgow Clyde College is a member of APUC and currently utilise APUCs managed contracts that cover some of the categories listed above.
 APUCs Slavery statement can be found here.

 The Glasgow Clyde College Procurement Team currently utilises and is committed to the APUC Supply Chain Code of Code to underpin all tendering activity and supplier adoption.

 APUC is a Founder Member of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.
 They have recently published their Monitoring Methodology Guidance and Code setting out standards for the production of Goods.
 APUC’s Head of Development & Sustainability also sits on the board of Electronics Watch.